 Why do businesses fail?

-So what causes a business to fail?
+So why do businesses fail?
 What makes one entrepreneur succeed while another experiences business failure?
 What makes the difference in saving a failing business?
 Peter Drucker, one of the greatest business minds of our time, maintained that it all starts with two key factors: innovation and marketing.